MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-new-admin-center.md

 # Get started with the new SharePoint admin center

 The Home page of the new SharePoint admin center gives you an overview of SharePoint in your organization.
-To get access the new SharePoint admin center:
+To access the new SharePoint admin center:

 1. Sign in to https://admin.microsoft.com as a global or SharePoint admin.
 (If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)